andreetks/andreetks/README.md

-# Hi 👋 My name is Gonzalo
+# Hi 👋 My name is Andree
-But, I'd like to be called Andree
 ## About me
 I'm a Software Engineer student, and I'm currently studying at San Marcos University based in Peru.
 Besides my studies, I enjoy learning by myself, so I took courses on [Udemy](https://www.udemy.com/), [JetBrains Academy](https://hyperskill.org/), [FreeCodeCamp](https://www.freecodecamp.org/), [MongoDB University](https://university.mongodb.com/), and so on.
 Everything I do is to become a well-formed software engineer.
 In particular, I am interested in Full-stack development.